ambientideas/ambientideas.github.io/blog/wp-content/plugins/syntaxhighlighter/readme.txt

 === SyntaxHighlighter Evolved ===
-Contributors: Viper007Bond, Automattic
+Contributors: Viper007Bond, automattic
 Donate link: http://www.viper007bond.com/wordpress-plugins/syntaxhighlighter/donate/
-Tags: code, sourcecode, php, xhtml, html, css
-Requires at least: 2.7
+Tags: code, sourcecode, php, xhtml, html, css, WordPress.com Requires at least: 2.7
-Tested up to: 2.9
+Tested up to: 3.1
 Stable tag: trunk

 Easily post syntax-highlighted code to your site without having to modify the code at all.
 As seen on WordPress.com.

 == Description ==

-SyntaxHighlighter Evolved allows you to easily post syntax-highlighted code to your site without loosing it's formatting or making any manual changes.
+SyntaxHighlighter Evolved allows you to easily post syntax-highlighted code to your site without losing it's formatting or making any manual changes.
 It uses the [SyntaxHighlighter JavaScript package by Alex Gorbatchev](http://alexgorbatchev.com/wiki/SyntaxHighlighter).

 For a live demo, see [this plugin's homepage](http://www.viper007bond.com/wordpress-plugins/syntaxhighlighter/).